This post may contain affiliate links. Please read our disclosure policy.

 • Smoked Ukrainian or Hungarian sausage would work in this soup if you can’t find kielbasa.

-• You could definitely make this soup without adding the spinach at the end if you’re not a fan.
+• You could definitely make this soup without spinach if you’re not a fan, or add in any vegetables in your fridge that need using up!

 Kielbasa Soup

 This kielbasa soup recipe is loaded with plenty of sausage, vegetables, and potatoes.
-It's a great option when you want something that is hearty and filling but a little bit healthier!
+It's a hearty and filling soup that has a richly seasoned broth with pantry ingredients!

 Prep: 15 minutes